neebs12/git-practise/README.md

 # This is my (retroactively updated) Header

-1. Hello: Initial Commit
+1. Hello (yet another retroactive update!): Initial Commit
-2. World: Second Commit Line
+2. World (and this one with retro too! woop!!): Second Commit Line
 3. This is the third line but should appear on the fourth commit 3.1 this line is added during edit of commit that added this line!
    3.2 I am attempting to do this in an additional commit - hopefully this works